stat20/stat20data/README.md

 [![Travis-CI Build Status](https://travis-ci.org/andrewpbray/oilabs.svg?branch=master)](https://travis-ci.org/andrewpbray/oilabs)

-# oilabs
+# stat20data
-An R package that contains the data sets, custom functions, documentation, and templates for the OpenIntro Labs.
+An R package that contains the data sets associated with STAT 20 at UC Berkeley.
+Some data set originate from the `oilabs` package from the [OpenIntro Project](https://openintro.org/).